 The gig economy is all about short-term contracts and freelance work instead of your traditional 9-5 job.
 Some of the factors driving the growth include:

-1) Technological advancements: One major factor that impacts the gig economy is technology.
+1) Technological advancements: One major factor that impacts gig jobs is technology.
 The rise of the internet and mobile technology has made it easier to find and perform gig work.
-However, technology can also negatively impact the gig economy, such as increasing competition and making it harder for workers to earn a living wage.
+However, technology can also negatively impact this economy, such as increasing competition and making it harder for workers to earn a living wage.

-2) Economic conditions: During times of economic hardships, people may be more likely to turn to gig work as a way to help with their income.
-The 2008 financial crisis and its aftermath led to a rise in unemployment and underemployment, which in turn has driven people towards gig work as a means of earning a living.
+2) Economic conditions: During times of economic hardships, people may be more likely to turn to part-time jobs as a way to help with their income.
+The 2008 financial crisis and its aftermath led to a rise in unemployment and underemployment, which in turn has driven people towards it as a means of earning a living.

-3) Flexibility: Gig work provides flexibility regarding work hours, location and type of work, which is attractive to many people.
+3) Flexibility: Part-time jobs provide flexibility regarding work hours, location and type of work, which is attractive to many people.

-4) Changing attitude towards work: A shift in cultural attitudes towards work and desire for a better work-life balance contribute to the growth of the gig economy.
-Social and cultural attitudes towards gig work also play a role in its impact.
-Some people view gig work as a positive alternative to traditional employment, while others see it as a sign of a declining job market and erosion of worker protections.
+4) Changing attitude towards work: A shift in cultural attitudes towards work and desire for a better work-life balance contribute to the growth of this economy.
+Social and cultural attitudes also play a role in its impact.
+Some people view it as a positive alternative to traditional employment, while others see it as a sign of a declining job market and erosion of worker protections.

 5) Cost saving: Companies can save money by hiring gig workers as needed rather than incurring the cost of hiring and training full-time employees.